 1. Qualitative method

-Otherwise known as the judgmental method, qualitative forecasting results in subjective results because they are done by experts or forecasters.
-They are also often biased because they are based on the expert’s knowledge, intuition, and experience and rarely on data, making the process non-mathematical.
+Otherwise known as the judgmental method, qualitative forecasting results in subjective results because they consist of the personal judgments by experts or forecasters.
+They are also often biased because they are based on the expert’s knowledge, intuition, and experience, and rarely on data, making the process non-mathematical.